 Prashad in Bradford, started as a passion of Mr and Mrs Patel who had a vision more than 30 years ago to open their own Indian deli after converting what was then a launderette.

-Now in 2021 they have a Bib Gourmand from Michelin after having being the only two-star AA Indian restaurant in Yorkshire, they are cooking up a storm in Drighlington, Bradford, where you’ll be hugged by the warming roasted smells of herbs and spices of Prashad’s very own special Garam Masala mix.
+Featured in the Michelin Guide and awarded a Bib Gourmand every year since 2014 after having being the only two-star AA Indian restaurant in Yorkshire, they are cooking up a storm in Drighlington, Bradford, where you’ll be hugged by the warming roasted smells of herbs and spices of Prashad’s very own special Garam Masala mix.

 Today their three storey corner West Yorkshire stone building is set up over two floors, the ground floor being cosy and intimate with low ceilings, and grand velvet studded furniture and carved Indian doors.